dyjfan/AutoRes/README.md

 ## Clone the repository and run it directly
 [git clone](https://github.com/dyjfan/AutoRes)

-An example has been provided in [test.ipynb](https://github.com/dyjfan/AutoRes/blob/main/test.ipynb) script for the convenience of users.Users can run it directly by placing the unzipped data file and AutoRes-1.0 file in the same directory after downloading.
+An example has been provided in [test.ipynb](https://github.com/dyjfan/AutoRes/blob/main/test.ipynb) script for the convenience of users.
+Users can run it directly by placing the unzipped data file and AutoRes-1.0 file in the same directory after downloading.
+It should be noted that the NIST_Spec.db database is not available for download due to copyright reasons.

 ## Contact
 - fanyingjie@csu.edu.cn